AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-custom-quarters-projects.md

 For reporting purposes, you might want to create custom quarters if your organization's quarters are based on specific criteria other than calendar dates (such as business days or shopping days).

-You can configure up to eight custom quarters for your Adobe Workfront system.
+You can configure up to eight custom quarters for your [!DNL Adobe Workfront] system.

 ## Access requirements

 You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>